spbavarva/OpenClaw-policy-checker-skill/README.md

-# OpenClaw Policy Check
+# OpenClaw Shield Quick Scan

 ## Overview

-OpenClaw Policy Check is a simple validation skill that analyzes policy or configuration data and verifies whether it follows expected structure and basic rules.
+OpenClaw Shield Quick Scan is a lightweight scanning skill that performs fast checks to identify obvious issues or signals.

-This skill is designed for **learning and testing the ClawHub skill upload workflow**, not for deep analysis.
+It prioritizes **speed and simplicity** and is intended for **learning and testing skill behavior**, not comprehensive scanning.

 ---

 ## What this skill does

-* Loads a policy or configuration input
-* Performs basic checks (presence, structure, simple validation rules)
-* Reports whether the policy passes or fails validation
+* Runs quick checks against the provided input or target
-* Outputs clear, readable results
+* Identifies obvious or common issues
+* Produces a fast result without deep inspection

 ---

 ## Inputs

-* Policy or configuration data (format depends on implementation)
+* Target or data to scan (based on implementation)

 ---

 ## Output

-* Validation result (pass / fail)
+* Quick scan result
-* Basic details about missing or invalid elements (if any)
+* Basic findings or status indicators

 ---